Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Computational experiments

-We study the effect of each of our acceleration techniques on the overall performance of our logic-based Benders decomposition framework.
-To do so, we evaluate the individual impact of replacing the closest cut selection method (CC) of Section~\ref{sec:Algorithms:Benders:linear} by standard Benders cuts, and of removing the preprocessing (PP) of Section~\ref{sec:Algorithms:Preprocessing}, the disaggregation method (DA) of Section~\ref{sec:Algorithms:Benders:Disaggregation}, the partial decomposition (PD) of Section~\ref{sec:Algorithms:Benders:Partial}, and the improved monotone cuts and encoding techniques (MC) of Section~\ref{sec:Algorithms:Benders:monotone}.
-Finally, we consider using none of these acceleration techniques.
-Except for minor practical enhancements, such as the early-stopping condition applied to our master problem iterations (see Appendix~\ref{ec:sec:Benders:outline}), the unaccelerated version of our logic-based Benders decomposition exactly corresponds to algorithm GBD2$^{\textit{dis}}$ of \cite{liu2024generalized}, which we take as a baseline.
+We study the impact of each acceleration technique on the overall performance of our LBBD framework.
+Specifically, we evaluate the individual effect of replacing the closest cut selection method (CC) of Section \ref{sec:Algorithms:Benders:linear} by standard Benders cuts, and of removing the preprocessing (PP) of Section \ref{sec:Algorithms:Preprocessing}, the disaggregation method (DA) of Section \ref{sec:Algorithms:Benders:Disaggregation}, the master problem strengthening (MS) of Section \ref{sec:Algorithms:Benders:MPS}, and the improved monotone cuts (MC) of Section \ref{sec:Algorithms:Benders:monotone}. \begin{revblock}Finally, we consider the baseline LBBD implementation that uses none of these accelerations.\end{revblock}

-We consider for each problem size $(|\mathcal{R}|, |\mathcal{P}|) \in \{(3,4),(6,6),(9,6)\}$ a set of 10 instances composed of disjoint subsets of routes from the Atlanta network.
+For each problem size $(|\mathcal{R}|, |\mathcal{P}|) \in \{(3,4),(6,6),(9,6)\}$, we consider a set of 10 instances composed of disjoint subsets of routes from the Atlanta network.
 We impose a time limit of four hours per instance for each method, with the default optimality tolerance of $0.01\%$.
 Table \ref{tab:accelerations_comparisons_gm} presents average results for the computing time, in seconds, the number of iterations (Iter), the number of Benders cuts (BCuts) and monotone cuts (MCuts) added to the model, and the number of binary indicators (Ind) needed to encode the latter.
 These metrics are reported as geometric means to better reflect central tendencies.
-We present the percentage of computing time spent on the master problem (MP), the linear cut generation subproblems (LP), and the integer monotone cut generation subproblems (IP).
+We present the percentage of computing time spent on the master problem (MP), the linear cut separation problems (LP), and the integer monotone cut separation problems (IP).
 Finally, the number of instances solved to optimality, and the average optimality gap, taken as 0 for instances that terminated before the time limit, are reported.
 Instances that reached the time limit contribute to the overall results using the figures recorded at termination.